Deploy Fano application inside Docker container

 to become LoadModule mod_cgi

-effectively tells Apache to load mod_cgi
+, effectively telling Apache to load mod_cgi

 .

-file and set ServerName
+file and set the ServerName

 configuration.

-Append line below to copy vhost.example
+Append the line below to copy the vhost.example

 file to httpd-vhosts.conf

-inside container.
+inside the container.
 We will create vhost.example

 COPY ./vhost.example /usr/local/apache2/conf/extra/httpd-vhosts.conf